swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

   /// A 'distributed actor' created using a specific actor system, will use the system's 'ActorID' as
   /// the 'ID' type it stores and uses for its 'Hashable' implementation.
   ///
-  ///
   /// ### Implicit 'distribute actor' Codable conformance
   /// If the 'ActorID' (and therefore also the 'DistributedActor.ID') conforms to 'Codable',
   /// the 'distributed actor' will gain an automatically synthesized conformance to 'Codable' as well. associatedtype ActorID: Sendable & Hashable

-  /// The specific type of the argument builder to be used for remote calls. associatedtype Invocation: DistributedTargetInvocation
+  /// The specific type of the invocation encoder that will be created and populated

-  /// The serialization requirement to be applied to all distributed members of a distributed actor.
+  /// with details about the invocation when a remote call is about to be made.
   ///
+  /// The populated instance will be passed to the remoteCall from where it can be
+  /// used to serialize into a message format in order to perform the remote invocation. associatedtype InvocationEncoder: DistributedTargetInvocationEncoder

+  /// The specific type of invocation decoder used by this actor system.
+  ///
+  /// An instance of this type must be passed to `executeDistributedTarget` which
+  /// extracts arguments and applies them to the local target of the invocation. associatedtype InvocationDecoder: DistributedTargetInvocationDecoder

+  /// The serialization requirement that will be applied to all distributed targets used with this system.
+  ///
   /// An actor system is still allowed to throw serialization errors if a specific value passed to a distributed
   /// func violates some other restrictions that can only be checked at runtime, e.g. checking specific types
   /// against an "allow-list" or similar.
 The primary purpose of the serialization requirement is to provide
   /// compile time hints to developers, that they must carefully consider evolution and serialization of
-  /// values passed to and from distributed methods and computed properties. typealias SerializationRequirement = Invocation.SerializationRequirement
+  /// values passed to and from distributed methods and computed properties. associatedtype SerializationRequirement
+    where SerializationRequirement == InvocationEncoder.SerializationRequirement,
+          SerializationRequirement == InvocationDecoder.SerializationRequirement

   // ==== ---------------------------------------------------------------------
   // - MARK: Actor Lifecycle